Fairy Queen, Rajasthan

 The Historical Journey Of Fairy Queen

 In the year 1855, when the Fairy Queen was constructed in Leeds, England, nobody probably expected it to attract so much of tourists’ attention as it does today.
-At that point of time, it was sent to Calcutta (it reached here in 1895) where it was fondly named the Fairy Queen and given the number 22 by its then possessor, the East India Company.
+At that point in time, it was sent to Calcutta (it reached here in 1895) where it was fondly named the Fairy Queen and given the number 22 by its then possessor, the East India Company.
 After spending more than a decade pulling mail trains between Howrah – Raniganj and assisting in the construction work in Bihar, it was placed on a pedestal outside the Howrah Railway station.
 For the next 34 years, it attracted the attention of whoever came to the Howrah station.

 However, more fame was still in the store and it was in the year 1997 that the Fairy Queen got it.
 The phenomenal success of the Palace on Wheels inspired the tourism department to bring out this heritage train from the confines of the Railway Museum and convert it into a tourists’ train.

 Accordingly, the Fairy Queen cruised for its first journey in the month of July the very same year.

 The journey of the Fairy Queen is short, luxurious, and exciting.
 It runs on the weekend, between October to February, starting from Delhi Cantt at 0900 hrs in the morning and reaching Alwar the same day at 1500 hrs.
 From Alwar station, an air-conditioned coach ferries you to the Hotel Sariska Palace.
 The night is spent at the hotel where the cultural program and a theme dinner is organized for you.